 The power of deals and savings

 People remain sensitive to deals and deal messaging as they were pre-COVID.
-Fifty-two percent say that a sale will lead them to make an impulse or unplanned purchase.
+According to our 2021 Consumer Intel Report, 52% say that a sale will lead them to make an impulse or unplanned purchase.
 Meanwhile, 37% of shoppers indicate that messages offering coupons or discounts will increase the likelihood that they’d buy from a specific brand.

 While deals and affordability play an important role in consumers’ purchasing decisions, they aren’t enough on their own.
 Messaging and promotions must be nuanced to balance the latest consumer sentiment (e.g., a brand’s social and environmental responsibility) with their financial needs.